curusarn/resh/README.md

 - Ctrl+G to abort and paste the current query onto the command line
 - Ctrl+R to switch between RAW and NORMAL mode

-### Arrow key bindings
+## Arrow key bindings

 Resh provides arrow key bindings.

 These bindings provide regular stepping through history and prefix search.
-They also fully deduplicate the served history.
+They also fully deduplicate the returned history.

 They allow resh to record bindings usage metadata.